Daniel-Fauland/gcp-test/cloud_functions/README.md

         publisher.publish(topic_path, data=data)
     ```

-    It's a good idea to parameterize the main cloud function and the second cloud function that will be triggered by your Pub/Sub setup so that you only need to changes variables in your cloud scheduler
+    It's a good idea to parameterize the main cloud function and the second cloud function that will be triggered by your Pub/Sub setup so that you only need to change variables in your cloud scheduler

+3. [Create a service account](../iam/README.md#create-service-account) for cloud function **A** which will be the **publisher** of the pub/sub topic.
+Choose a name (e.g. _sa-func-a_) and grant the following roles:

+    - Pub/Sub Publisher: This role allows the service account to publish messages to a Pub/Sub topic
+    - Storage Admin: This role allows the service account to list, view, create and delete buckets & objects in cloud storage (This is needed as the example python script creates files in cloud storage)

+4. [Create a service account](../iam/README.md#create-service-account) for cloud function **B** which will be the **subscribe** to the pub/sub topic.
+Choose a name (e.g. _sa-func-b_) and grant the following roles:

+    - Pub/Sub Subscriber: This role allows the service account to receive messages from a Pub/Sub topic
+    - Storage Admin: This role allows the service account to list, view, create and delete buckets & objects in cloud storage (This is needed as the example python script will list objects in the bucket and delete those objects)
+    - Cloud Functions Invoker: This role allows the cloud function to invoke another cloud function.
+This is needed because after receiving a Pub/Sub message this service account will invoke the cloud function B.

+    **Note:** If you use the same service account for both cloud functions you would need to grant all the permissions listed for _sa-func-a_ and _sa-func-b_.
+You can easily check the set roles for your service account using gcloud:

+    General code snippet:

+    ```shell
+    gcloud projects get-iam-policy <project-id> \
+    --flatten="bindings[].members" \
+    --format="table(bindings.role)" \
+    --filter="bindings.members:serviceAccount:<service-account>@<project-id>.iam.gserviceaccount.com"
+    ```

+    Example code snippet:

+    ```shell
+    gcloud projects get-iam-policy propane-nomad-396712 \
+    --flatten="bindings[].members" \
+    --format="table(bindings.role)" \
+    --filter="bindings.members:serviceAccount:sa-func-b@propane-nomad-396712.iam.gserviceaccount.com"
+    ```

-3. Now you need to create the Pub/Sub topic where your main cloud function can actually publish a message to.
+5. Now you need to create the Pub/Sub topic itself where your main cloud function can actually publish a message to.
 This can be done easily via gcloud in terminal.

     General code snippet: